About NCAP Our Partners

 Our Mission

-With a responsibility for 30 million aerial photographic images, our goal is to preserve and make accessible for present and future generations.
+With a responsibility for 30 million aerial photographic images, our goal is to preserve them and make them accessible for present and future generations.

 A black and white historic photo of 4 women in uniform working in an office.
 Large windows are visible in the background.
 2 of the women face the camera, 2 are sitting with their backs to the camera.
 Metal film canisters cover almost every surface.